The Bankrate promise

-- Up to $400 statement credit on Dell purchases (up to $200 semi-annually)
+- Up to $400 in statement credits per year on Dell purchases (up to $200 semi-annually)

-- Up to $360 statement credit on Indeed hiring and recruiting products and services (up to $90 per quarter)
+- Up to a $360 statement credit on Indeed hiring and recruiting products and services (up to $90 per quarter)

 - Up to $300 in onboard credits on participating cruise lines with select room bookings through the Cruise Privileges Program (per new cruise booking)

-- Up to a $150 statement credit on select Adobe purchases, including the Adobe Creative Cloud and Acrobat Pro DC (annually)
+- Up to a $150 statement credit annually on select Adobe purchases, including the Adobe Creative Cloud and Acrobat Pro DC

 Although this list of credits is impressive, it’s important to read the fine print and understand exactly how you can take advantage of them.
 If you don’t follow the requirements for these credits, you may not be eligible to receive them.

 You want luxury travel benefits and consumer protections